BenLu910/SAS-Projects/README.md

 This is a standard data table, but has two special links in each row.
 One is used to open the defect's web page and the other opens an analysis of the defect's past.
 ![JMP App Data Table](https://i.imgur.com/yik7hdV.png)
 ### Defect History Analysis
-When the historical analysis is launched a third window is created and here is an example result:
+When the historical analysis is launched a third window is created and an analysis of a defect's history is generated.
+Here is an example result:

 ![JMP App History Analysis](https://i.imgur.com/5dxjMUw.png)